 - Traceability of lessons and knowledge share of these lessons

-- Streamlining risk and issues management so it’s consistent regardless of whether it’s in delivery or non-delivery functions
+- Streamlining issues and risk management so it’s consistent regardless of whether it’s in delivery or non-delivery functions

 - Hold teams accountable to proactively prevent issues from arising by speaking openly and candidly about issues that may have arisen